Home ยป Recipes ยป Soup

 Flour added to the onions and chicken stock added with potatoes and corn.

-• Step 10- Add in the potatoes, corn, thyme and corn cobs and let simmer.
+• Step 10: Add in the potatoes, corn, thyme, and (corn cobs if using fresh) and let simmer.

 A scoop of chowder removed and pureed in a food processor then added back.